-My online chess rating (which I believe is a good way to tell if you’re becoming a better chess player) was in the range of 2750-2850 on Chess.com and I wasn't able to reach 2.900 – even temporarily.
+My online chess rating (which I believe is an excellent way to tell if you’re becoming a better chess player) was in the range of 2750-2850 on Chess.com, and I wasn't able to reach 2.900 – even temporarily.

 I reached a plateau and couldn’t move forward – a feeling that many of you might have experienced in your chess career.

 Luckily for me, this was not the first time it had happened.

 Why luckily?
 Because I knew how to overcome it, I had my “golden pills”.

 Plateau - a state of little or no change following a period of activity or progress.

 While there are different techniques for overcoming a plateau, my method is straightforward – there are just 2 steps.

 If you’re working hard, but you’re not growing, or in other words, your rating isn’t increasing, something should be changed!

 Sounds super simple, right?
 However, I see time and time again chess players who, after hitting a plateau, continue to push forward in the same way they have done for many years and then find themselves in the same place many years later.

 It may hurt your ego a bit to believe that you’ve done something wrong, but if you’re committed to improving your results, then you must work out what’s holding you back.